lgwb89/blog/content/posts/2020-06-22-why-i-deleted-whatsapp.md

 I moved to thinking about WhatsApp in the second sense of normal.

-I don't think WhatsApp 'works best', for myself, for most of its users, or for society.
-I don't think it's normal for your life to be shaped by a messaging app.
+I don't think WhatsApp works best: for myself or most of its users.

-I don't think it's normal to be:
+That's because I don't think it's normal to be:

 - Hooked: constantly checking your phone for new messages
 - Occupied: spending hours a day messaging
 - Interrupted: by notifications from whatever you're doing
 - Distracted: from conversations with people who are with you by words from people who are not

-Life without WhatsApp is great.
+Life without WhatsApp is still great.
 I still speak to the people I love and have great relationships with them.
-It feels normal to me.
+It feels normal.

-## Using WhatsApp on my desktop only wasn't an option
+## 3. Using WhatsApp on my desktop only wasn't an option

 WhatsApp has one crucial difference vs. messaging tools like Telegram or Facebook Messenger: it has to be run on a phone.